-Some of the delicious and easy to make recipes from this Keto cookbook include Chicken and cabbage dumplings, Mozzarella shrimp parcels, and Pork & Chive meatballs.
+Some of the delicious and easy to make recipes from this keto cookbook include chicken and cabbage dumplings, Mozzarella shrimp parcels, and pork and chive meatballs.

 Keto Books on Managing Diseases

-This book focuses on breaking the myths about weight loss and medicine for diseases in the modern medicine.
-It educates the importance of insulin and Intermittent fasting for weight loss and diseases.
-There’s also a section that guides on what to and what not to eat.
+This book focuses on breaking the myths about weight loss and medicine for diseases in modern medicine.
+It teaches the importance of insulin and intermittent fasting for weight loss and diseases.
+There’s also a section that guides the reader on what to and what not to eat.

-The moment that drove her to the Ketogenic diet world was when her son Raffi was diagnosed with a brain tumor in 2004 and standard treatments failed to stop cancer from advancing.
+Kalamian was personally drawn to the ketogenic diet world when her son Raffi was diagnosed with a brain tumor in 2004 and standard treatments failed to stop cancer from advancing.

-He also explains why the conventional treatments for T2 diabetes might actually make the problem worse such as causing heart disease and weight gain if only relying on blood-glucose-lowering drugs and insulin.
+He also explains why the conventional treatments for T2 diabetes might actually make the problem worse by causing heart disease and weight gain if you’re only relying on blood-glucose-lowering drugs and insulin.

 The list above contains all our favorite books and the ones that our community members recommend.
 Which one have you read?
 Which one would you recommend that we haven’t included in our list?
 Let us know in the comment below!